Kelechi-uo/Darey.io_PBL_DevOps/Project_1.md

 # What is LAMP?

-LAMP is an acronym that stands for Linux, Apache, MySQL, and PHP.
+LAMP is an acronym that stands for Linux, Apache, MySQL, and PHP/Perl/Python.
 It refers to a software stack that is used to build dynamic websites and web applications.
-The components of the LAMP stack are:
+The architecture of the components of the LAMP stack are:

-1. Linux: A free and open-source operating system that is the foundation of the LAMP stack.

-2. Apache: An open-source web server software that is used to serve web pages and run web applications.

-3. MySQL: A popular open-source relational database management system used to store and manage data for websites and web applications.

-4. PHP: A server-side scripting language used to build dynamic websites and web applications.
-It is used to write scripts that interact with databases, generate HTML pages, and perform other tasks.
+1. Operating system

+   **Linux** is the operating system (OS) and foundation of the LAMP stack.
+Launched in 1991, Linux is a free and open source OS that enjoys extensive popularity worldwide.
+It’s flexible and customizable, as it is open source, giving organizations the ability to modify the source code to fit their needs.
+The other three pieces of the LAMP stack sit atop the Linux OS.

+2. Web server
+   **Apache**: Apache HTTP Server is a web server software that delivers web content though the internet.
+Launched in 1995, Apache has grown to be one of the most popular web servers in the world.
+As the second layer in the LAMP stack, Apache processes client requests over the internet.
+Using Hypertext Transfer Protocol (HTTP) it accepts incoming HTTP requests and then serves the relevant web content.
+Since Apache is open source, this strong ecosystem has built many modules that extend the functionality of Apache.
+These modules can include authentication, encryption, diagnostics, logging, and more.

+3. Database
+   **MySQL** is an open source relational database for storing application data.
+Launched in 1996, MySQL is now the second most popular database in the world, according to DB-Engines.
+The LAMP stack uses MySQL to store, manage, and query information in the database.
+Information can include user accounts, user details, product names, customer records, sales, applications, and more.
+Using Structured Query Language (SQL), users can easily access and manipulate information stored in the database.

+4. Programming language
+   Originally, the **“P”** in LAMP was used to refer to **PHP**, a programming language launched in 1995 that helps you create dynamic web pages.
+Over time, the **“P”** has been expanded to include **non-PHP** languages like **Python** and **Perl** that have also become more popular for web development.

+   Websites today require dynamic capabilities to display real-time or updated information.
+Since HTML cannot perform dynamic processes, you can embed PHP, Perl, or Python code into the parts of the website that require this capability.
+HTML can be used for the layout of the website, while PHP, Perl, or Python is used for obtaining real-time information, such as checking the latest inventory on an e-commerce website.
+---
+## How it works
+You will find a simplified workflow below for a user searching for “baseball scores” on a dynamic website running the LAMP stack.
+Each of the layers is running on Linux as the foundational element of the stack.

 Together, these components form a complete solution for building and running web applications.
 The LAMP stack is popular because it is open-source, flexible, and provides a cost-effective solution for small and medium-sized businesses.
 It is also scalable, meaning that it can grow with a business's needs.

+# What is LAMP?

 ---